Amaanish/Photo-Organization-Tool/README.md

 ##  What It Does

-FaceFind scans through folders of images and automatically identifies photos containing a specific person you're looking for.
+It scans through folders of images and automatically identifies photos containing a specific person you're looking for.
 Once identified, it automatically selects those images in Finder, making it easy to organize, copy, or manage your photo collections.

 ##  Platform Requirements & Warnings